 - mint chips, chunks, mini York patties, broken up Andes…whatever your favorite chocolate mint candy is

 - Place chocolate candy melts in a microwave-safe bowl and melt them in the microwave per the directions on the package.
 I do have the Wilton chocolate melter, but any microwavable dish will do the trick.

-- Place 1 tbsp melted chocolate into one half of a bomb mold and using the bottom of a tablespoon or something of a similar shape, press the chocolate up the sides of the mold, keeping it as thick as you can without needing extra.
+- Place 1 tablespoon melted chocolate into one half of a bomb mold and using the bottom of a tablespoon or something of a similar shape, press the chocolate up the sides of the mold, keeping it as thick as you can without needing extra.
 Repeat with the remaining 11 halves.

 - Place the melted chocolate-filled bomb molds into the freezer for 5 minutes so that they can harden quickly.

 - While the chocolate is setting, place the mint candies in a plastic zipper baggie and smash the candy into small bits.
 This is a great way to get rid of frustration, too, or to give the kids something to do.
 I usually use a rolling pin.
 Place the candy bits in a bowl and set aside.

 - Remove the molds from the freezer and gently slide them out of the mold.
 This is a bit tricky, but once you get the technique down, you're good to go.
 It helps if you let them just sit for about a minute on the counter before you even try.

-- Fill half (6) of the molds with 1 tbsp mint hot chocolate mix, 2 drops of coffee extract, 1 tablespoon crushed candy, and 6-8 mini marshmallows.
+- Fill half (6) of the molds with 1 tablespoon mint hot chocolate mix, 2 drops of coffee extract, 1 tablespoon crushed candy, and 6-8 mini marshmallows.